 volume of file types you have, who the file owner is, which department it belongs to, and the last date it was accessed.

 By focusing on the primary goal – to safeguard sensitive unstructured data – you might quickly find that files owned by Human Resources (HR), Research and Development (R&D) or Finance have spread outside their designated file storage locations.
 If these sensitive files are on employees’ laptops, on removable drives or are shared with third parties, the data is at high risk of exposure and should be assessed as an early priority target.

-Too often projects lose momentum as governance, legal, compliance, IT and security work across multiple departments to gather requirements and develop policies.
+KEY INSIGHT: Too often projects lose momentum as governance, legal, compliance, IT and security work across multiple departments to gather requirements and develop policies.
 Overcome inertia and engage with your data inventory to help drive informed policies.

 Divide and Conquer

 Focus on data that your organization currently generates, accesses and shares.
 Set older, dated inventory on a separate remediation path.
 Finally, assess all data for its value, especially “dark” and redundant, obsolete or trivial (ROT) data.